TrippyLighting/EthernetBonjour/README.md

 Using Arduino 1.0.5 and Teensyduino 18.2

-The newest revised code replaces all direct hardware calls to teh W5100 chip with calls to EthernetUDP methods.
+The newest revised code replaces all direct hardware calls to the W5100 chip with calls to EthernetUDP methods.
 This will provide much better adaptability to different Ethernet hardware.